-There is no shortage of plant-based milks on the market these days.
+There is no shortage of plant-based milk on the market these days.
 Recently, oat milk, in particular, has been increasing in popularity, in part because it’s one of the more sustainable plant-based milks out there, according to research conducted by The University of Oxford.
-Whether you like it in smoothies, coffee, baking, or just to drink straight-up, this fast-growing beverage is as versatile as it is tasty.
+Whether you like it in smoothies, coffee, for baking, or just to drink straight up, this fast-growing beverage is as versatile as it is tasty.
 With so many new options on shelves, we’re breaking down the choices to keep you informed and ready for your next grocery trip.

 Oatly’s original oat milk is the winner of the batch due to its consistency, color, and texture.
 This Swedish company, which started out in the 90s, is eco-conscious and remains independent.
 Keeping with its namesake, Oatly does, in fact, just sell oat-based products.